alexfigliolia/galena/README.md

 ```

 #### Profiling Middleware
-This middleware monitors the duration of all state transitions.
+Galena also comes with a Profiler that can track the duration of all state transitions.
 When a state transition exceeds 16ms, a warning is printed to the console notifying the developer of a potential bottleneck in his or her application.
 By default the Profiler will log each time a state transition exceeds one full frame (16ms).
-This threshold can be adjusted by calling `new Logger(/* any number of milliseconds */)`
+This threshold can be adjusted by calling `new Profiler(/* any number of milliseconds */)`

 ```typescript
 import { Galena, Profiler } from "galena";